TheNickOfTime/handbrake-web/README.md

 ### Quick Start

-If you are very familiar with Docker/Docker Compose and want to get started as fast as possible, check out the base configuration below:
+If you are very familiar with Docker/Docker Compose and want to get started as fast as possible with a server and a single worker, check out the base configuration below:

 ```yaml
 services: